silentius-satoshi/ZapTok/README.md

 ## Overview

-ZapTok is a decentralized short-form video platform where instant Bitcoin meets endless swipeable content — enabling direct creator monetization through value-for-value on Nostr.
+ZapTok is a decentralized short-form video Nostr client where instant Bitcoin meets endless swipeable content — enabling direct creator monetization through value-for-value on Nostr.

 We deliver censorship-resistant content sharing with lightning-fast Bitcoin tips (aka zaps), giving creators and users complete control over their data and earnings.
 Experience familiar social media with true ownership and privacy — where your content and earnings are actually yours.

 ***You keep 100% of your earnings.
-No percentage of your earnings is distributed to the platform.***
+No percentage of your earnings is distributed to ZapTok.***

-### 🎬 **Video Platform**
+### 🎬 **Video Features**
 - **Short-Form Video Sharing**: TikTok-style infinite scroll with snap-to-video behavior
 - **Video Upload**: Drag-and-drop upload with support for MP4, WebM, and MOV formats
 - **Decentralized Storage**: Blossom protocol integration for censorship-resistant hosting